ilkerkarimanov/OpenIddict.Mongo/readme.md

 # Token-authentication/authorization in .Net Core with OpenIddict and MongoDB #

 ### Summary ###
-Sample shows how you can use **OpenIddict** framework developed by @KevinChalet for integrating token-based authentication/authorization in AspNet Core.
+Sample shows how you can use [OpenIddict](https://github.com/openiddict/openiddict-core) framework developed by @Kevin Chalet for integrating token-based authentication/authorization in AspNet Core.

-Built-in implementation developed by @KevinChalet uses EntityFramework Core extensions with the out-of-the-box .Net Core Identity EF stores.
+Built-in implementation developed by @Kevin Chalet uses EntityFramework Core extensions with the out-of-the-box .Net Core Identity EF stores.

 This sample include two adapters for the purpose to use MongoDB as persistance layer for both .Net Core Identity and OpenIddict tokens store.

 Project is developed as part of custom authorization functionality for securing web clients by incorporating OAuth password-credentials flow and some additional layering as base skeleton.

-Who ever needs on ported implementation of the OpenIddict clients/token store should check this link:
+Who ever needs only ported implementation of the OpenIddict clients/token store should check this link:

 https://github.com/ilkerkarimanov/openiddict-core/tree/mongo-1.0.1